haoqili/PGP_Trust_Ranking/README.md

 Why?
 ==========
 PGP has a big problem.
-Who can we trust??
-You can't trust keys because:
+Who can we trust?
+You can't easily trust keys because:

 1. Impersonation: A key that claims to be Obama might actually not be Obama, although most people won't believe a key that doesn't have any signatures.
 2. Anyone can sign any key.
 The Obama Impersonator Key may create fake keys to sign itself to make it more believable.